dennislee22/deepspeed-train-CML/README.md

 ### <a name="toc_0"></a>1.
 Objective

 1. When fine-tuning/training a LLM, insufficient VRAM is a major constraint.
-Major components that will be stored in VRAM during training process is as follows.
+Major components that will be loaded into the VRAM during training process are:

 ```
 Memory = Model Parameters + Optimiser + Gradient + Activation
 ```

-2. Training a model of 1 billon parameters with FP32 would require ~
+2. For instance, training a model of 1 billon parameters with FP32 would require approximately ~22GB of VRAM.

 Memory = (4bytes * param) + ((4 bytes/param + 4 bytes/param momentum + 4 bytes/param variance) * param) + (4bytes * param) + <img width="363" alt="image" src="https://github.com/dennislee22/deepspeed-train-CML/assets/35444414/4c647806-3634-437b-aba4-d7581437aa59">

-5. ((4bytes * param) +
+3. Thus, training a 1B or 7B model with substantial amount of dataset might be able to fit into a single GPU device with 40GB of memory and the latter might need to involve quantization technique when the training takes place.
+So the question is how to train a bigger model beyond 7B parameters with 40GB GPU cards.
+Techniques include:
+&nbsp;a.Pipeline Par

 6. The provided iPython codes in this repository serve as a comprehensive illustration of the complete lifecycle for fine-tuning a particular Transformers-based model using specific datasets.
 This includes merging LLM with the trained adapters, quantization, and, ultimately, conducting inferences with the correct prompt.
 The outcomes of these experiments are detailed in the following section.
 The target use case of the experiments is making use the Text-to-SQL dataset to train the model, enabling the translation of plain English into SQL query statements.<br>
 &nbsp;a. [ft-trl-train.ipynb](ft-trl-train.ipynb): Run the code cell-by-cell interactively to fine-tune the base model with local dataset using TRL (Transformer Reinforcement Learning) mechanism.
 Merge the trained adapters with the base model.
 Subsequently, perform model inference to validate the results.<br>
 &nbsp;b. [quantize_model.ipynb](ft-trl-train.ipynb): Quantize the model (post-training) in 8, or even 2 bits using `auto-gptq` library.<br>